 Electrical energy is the most convenient forms of energy.
 Electrical energy is easy to move from one location to another and easy to use, but it is almost impossible to store in any large quantity.
 It can be used for running computers and most appliances, heating homes, and even transportation.
-Electricity is used by industry, households, and businesses and worldwide accounts for 18% of final energy use.
+Electricity is used by industry, households, and businesses and worldwide accounts for 18% of end use energy.

 The energy itself is held in the movement and configuration of electric charge.
 The flow of electric charge (usually electrons) is electric current.
 Charge can build up on a capacitor and store electrical energy.
 This energy is physically carried in the electric fields and magnetic fields associated with how charges are arranged and moving, but can easily be turned into most energy services.

 Electrical conduction is the physical phenomenon that allows electricity to be transported easily.
 Wires, materials made out of conductors (usually metals), are capable of transporting this energy hundreds of kilometers.
 This system of transporting electrical energy is called the electrical grid.

 Electrical energy is not a primary energy source, but rather an energy currency (read more in the article electricity as an energy currency).
 The primary energy (like wind or natural gas) goes into an electric generator to make electricity for easy use and transport.
 The energy that is transported and used by so much of the modern high energy society must come, fundamentally, from some fuel or flow.

 Electrical energy is very convenient, and as a result more and more of the energy used by a high energy society is in the form of electricity, see figure 1.
 The rate of electrical energy use is growing faster than the rate of electricity use, see figure 2.

 Figure 1.
 The above graph shows how electricity use is growing as a percentage of the total final energy use in the world.
 This shows that the flexibility of electricity creates a strong incentive to have as great a fraction of energy produced in that form as is possible.